TWBug/GoldCardHenge/content/faq/do-i-need-to-have-a-high-salary-to-apply-for-a-gold-card.en.md

 cover_image_alt: null
 category: null
 ---

-No. Some industries have a category where applicants with a salary greater than NT$160,000 qualify.
-However, this is only one category.
-To date, none of the categories other than the dedicated salary category have financial requirements.
-If you have skills, please consider applying regardless of salary!
+You do not need to have a high salary.
+Some fields have a criteria where applicants with a salary greater than NT$160,000 qualify, however, this is only one criteria.
+To date, other than the dedicated salary criteria, no other criteria has financial requirements.